ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ### Read Push State

-A client can use the HTTP GET method, with accept header set to "application/alto-tipsparams+json" (defined in Section 8.1.1) to check the status of server push.
+A client can use the HTTP GET method, with accept header set to "application/alto-tipsparams+json" to check the status of server push.

     GET /<tips-view-uri>/push